Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Introduction

-Wang and Torquato \cite{wangDynamicMeasureHyperuniformity2022} developed a numerical algorithm for fitting the long-time excess spreadability $\mathcal{S}(\infty)-\mathcal{S}(t)$ to the long-time asymptotic term based on linear regression.
-It is more accurate and robust to extract the value of scaling exponent $\alpha$ from fitting the spreadability than fitting noisy scattering data directly, because the spreadability can be regarded as a Gaussian smoothing of the spectral density as indicated by Eq. \eqref{eq:excess-spreadability} and is thus less susceptible to pointwise variations in spectral density $\tilde{\chi}_{_V}(k)$ \cite{maherCharacterizationVoidSpace2022}.
-This excess spreadability fitting technique has played a crucial role in the analysis of various hard particle packing problems \cite{maherCharacterizationVoidSpace2022,maherHyperuniformityMaximallyRandom2023,maherHyperuniformityScalingMaximally2024a}, the conserved directed percolation problem \cite{wieseHyperuniformityMannaModel2024}, and certain quasicrystalline systems \cite{hitin-bialusHyperuniformityClassesQuasiperiodic2024}.
+Apart from its connection to the NMR and other experiments, the spreadability has been shown to be a powerful diagnostic to characterize the large-scale structure of both hyperuniform and nonhyperuniform media by determining the scaling exponent $\alpha$.
+Such examples include the analysis of various hard particle packing problems \cite{maherCharacterizationVoidSpace2022,maherHyperuniformityMaximallyRandom2023,maherHyperuniformityScalingMaximally2024a}, the conserved directed percolation problem \cite{wieseHyperuniformityMannaModel2024}, and certain quasicrystalline systems \cite{hitin-bialusHyperuniformityClassesQuasiperiodic2024}.
+The spreadability offers a superior means to extract $\alpha$ accurately and robustly from fitting its long-time asymptotics compared to fitting noisy scattering data, since the spreadability can be regarded as a Gaussian smoothing of the spectral density, as indicated by Eq. \eqref{eq:excess-spreadability}, and is thus less susceptible to pointwise variations in spectral density $\tilde{\chi}_{_V}(k)$ \cite{maherCharacterizationVoidSpace2022}.